dwmoreau/MLI/Methods.md

 In other words, the same kernel operates on each peak dimension in the hidden layer independently.
 I believe the implications of this are 1) information isn't being shared between peak dimensions, and 2) Each peak dimension is considered equivalently.

 The final layer is a dense layer that outputs with softmax activation.
 Instead of one dense layer output, the network is branched for each peak and a separate dense layer - meaning a separate kernel - acts on the one-dimensional input for the given peak.

+$\textit{An important aspect of this NN is fast inference.
+I would like to find the smallest possible NN}$.
+$\textit{that provides reasonable results.
+Some testing shows that I can move to a one hidden layer NN}$.
+$\textit{with minimal loss of accuracy}$.

+$\textit{It is tempting to try to use a convolutional neural network here.
+I did see improved accuracy with}$.
+$\textit{cubic.
+In that case, the reference set of Miller indices increases with q2.
+There is a well defined}$
+$\textit{spatial relationship in the pairwise difference array.
+This is lost in the other lattice systems}$.

 An important question is, what data should these networks be trained with?
 One option is the true unit cell parameters, this results in 100% accurate Miller index assignments (and it does).
 On the other hand, they could be trained using the predicted unit cell parameters from the regression networks.
 This should represent a worst-case scenario for unit cells.
 There should be a few randomly generated unit cells better than the expected value.
 After several rounds of optimization, the best candidate unit cells should be much better than their initial value.
 Ideally, the Miller index assignment networks would be trained on unit cell parameters that differ from the true values by amounts consistent with the current best candidate unit cells during optimization.
 To these means, a series of assignment networks are trained.
 The first network is trained using predicted unit cells, where the predictions are performed with the neural network model corresponding to the true group that the entry belongs to.
 Subsequent networks are trained with randomly perturbed unit cells.
 This is performed by adding Gaussian noise to the scaled unit cell parameters before they are used to calculate pairwise differences.
 This is set up in a way that each entry receives a different perturbation for each training epoch for additional regularization.